TolgaOk/Modular-Baselines/README.md

 - - -
 ## Logging

-Modular baselines implements a flexible logging mechanism.
-This includes a set of data loggers, nested log grouping, writers, and MB logger that combines everything.
+Modular-Baselines implements a versatile logging mechanism that includes several features such as data loggers, nested log grouping, writers, and the MB logger that combines everything.
+With our logging system, you can easily track and monitor your experiments, and record data at different levels of granularity.

+Our logging mechanism is designed to be flexible, so you can customize it to suit your needs.
+For example, you can choose from a variety of data loggers depending on the type of log item that you want to track, and group your logs in different ways to propagate them to the right writers.
+Writers can dump the reduced log data to different targets (e.g., CSV, JSON, TensorBoard).
+Finally, ```MBLogger``` provides a convenient way to access all the logging functionality in one place.

 <img src="./docs/loggers.svg">

-The above logger mechanism explicitly shows the relation between log items and the writers.
+The above logger diagram explicitly shows the relation between the log items and the writers.
 For example; the ```eps_reward``` log item is a ```QueueDataLog``` which contains the last ```n``` values and its ```mean``` is propagated to the writers in the ```progress``` log group.
 Hence, readers of the code can easily observe how the reported log records are obtained without diving deep into the source code.

 - - -
 ## Installation